boostrjs/boostr/README.md

 ### Backend Service

-A backend service is represented by a configuration file that specifies some properties related to the nature of a backend and some general properties, such as [environment variables](#environment-variables), [stages](#stages), and [service dependencies](#service-dependencies).
+A backend service is represented by a configuration file that specifies some properties related to the nature of a backend and some general properties, such as [environment](#environment-variables), [stages](#stages), and [dependsOn](#service-dependencies).

 Here's an example of a backend service configuration file: